rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/demos/AttachmentDemos.md

 1. [`<ChatbotContent>` and `<MessageBox>`](/patternfly-ai/chatbot/ui#content-and-message-box) components that contain:
    - An initial [user `<Message>`](/patternfly-ai/chatbot/messages#user-messages) with an attachment.
    - The ability to preview or edit the attachment using the [`<PreviewAttachment>` and `<AttachmentEdit>` components.](/patternfly-ai/chatbot/messages##file-attachments)
-   - A [PatternFly `<Alert>`](/components/alert), customized to be sticky within the chatbot window, which provides success or error messages for attachments.
+   - A [PatternFly `<Alert>`](/components/alert), customized to be sticky within the ChatBot window, which provides success or error messages for attachments.
 2. `<ChatbotContent>` and `<ChatbotFooter>`, wrapped in a `<FileDropZone>` component to support drag and drop attachments.
 The footer also:
    - Displays attached files, using a [`<FileDetailsLabel>`](/patternfly-ai/chatbot/messages#attachment-label) component.
    - Demonstrates custom handling of file uploads, using the `handleAttach` in `<MessageBar>` and `handleFileDrop` in `<FileDropZone>`.

-This demo includes broader chatbot features, including:
+This demo includes broader ChatBot features, including:

 1. A [`<ChatbotToggle>`](/patternfly-ai/chatbot/ui#toggle) that controls the [`<Chatbot>`](/patternfly-ai/chatbot/ui#container) container.
 2. A [`<ChatbotHeader>`](/patternfly-ai/chatbot/ui#header) that updates based on the display mode, with sub-components (including a `<ChatbotHeaderTitle>`).